 Series vs. Parallel Wiring

 Wiring is series vs. in parallel is most commonly associated with lighting in model trains.
 In series, voltage is shared and divided amongst all of the elements.
-In parallel wiring, the total voltage is equal to the voltage at each component.
+In parallel wiring, the total voltage is equal to the voltage of each component.